 MUE 240 Involves select singers in a musical ensemble specializing in MUE 340 performing contemporary Christian music.
+The group consists of

-The group consists of available to travel and represent HLGU off-campus on average two weekends a month.
+MUE 340 performing contemporary Christian music.
+The group consists of MUE 440 vocalists, a backup band, and a sound technician.
+Performs at University- and non-University events.
+Members must be available to travel and represent HLGU off-campus on average two weekends a month.
 Prerequisite: Audition.
 Requires a minimum commitment of one year to both choral groups.
 Does not satisfy the ensemble requirement for music majors.
 Activity course.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
-Offered fall and spring semesters.